 First thing’s first, you need a solid strategy.
 And we don't mean just a social strategy; instead, create your marketing strategy and ensure it covers social media.

 Some social channels to consider including in your strategy include a blog, LinkedIn, Facebook, Twitter, YouTube, Instagram, Pinterest and podcasting.
 However, don’t just go ahead with all the social media channels you can think of.
 It’s important to research your target audience well, and get visible on the social media channels that they’re using.
-Pew Research Center has put together a helpful graphic to show the popularity of social channels by age.

 Another thing to consider is if you even need to be on social media: could your marketing resources could be better spent elsewhere?
 Finally ensure that your social goal aligns with your other marketing strategies: to connect with your local community, and to add value for them by answering their questions and pain points.